Psychedelic/cover-validator/README.md

 ## REST API

 - **_Cover only support DFX 0.8.4 or above_**
-- If you're using DFX 0.9.3 and above, when you build your wasm, DFX might automatically optimize the wasm for you, so beware of that when input the`optimizeCount`
+- **NOTE**: If you're using DFX 0.9.3 and above, when you build your wasm, DFX might automatically optimize the wasm for you, so beware of that when input the `optimizeCount`
+- **NOTE**: DFX 0.11.0 and above by default it runs optimization automatically.
+So we recommended to input `optimizeCount = 0`
 - These APIs will check if:
   - The inputs are in the right format?
   - The caller has the right canister repo access permission?